entercloudsuite/aurora/README.md

     - `make create` starts the servers in your OpenStack project.
     - `make deploy` starts the deployment of a Docker Swarm cluster on the running servers and provision all the Aurora stack.

-Thanks to [Andrea Tosatto](https://github.com/atosatto) for his great [ansible role](https://galaxy.ansible.com/atosatto/docker-swarm/) for setting up the Docker stuff.
+Thanks to [Andrea Tosatto](https://github.com/atosatto) for his great [ansible role](https://galaxy.ansible.com/atosatto/docker-swarm/) which sets up the Docker stuff.

 ## Listing the services